thhdragon/ff5m/README.md

 The mod is based on ZMod, which itself is derived from Klipper-mod.

 > [!CAUTION]
-> *If you choose to install this mod on your AD5M (Pro), be aware that you risk voiding your warranty or damaging the printer.
-Proceed at your own risk!*
+> *If you choose to install this mod on your AD5M (Pro), be aware that you risk voiding your warranty or damaging your printer.*
+> *Before installation and after uninstallation, ensure that you check all printer parameters and perform a full recalibration.
+Failing to do so may result in damage to your printer.*
+> *Proceed at your own risk!*

 ## Features
 - **Stock** Screen with option to disable it completely to reduce resource consumption